Questionable image, formidable engineering

 As with the standard RS 6, the power is distributed between all four wheels thanks to Audi’s quattro all-wheel-drive system, which allows the RS 6 GT to get from 0-62mph in just 3.3 seconds before hitting an electronically governed top speed of 190mph.
 That means this big family estate has gone to the gym and come out only slightly slower than the R8 supercar.
 It’s mind-bogglingly ballistic.

 I liked the composure very much, but not as much as I liked the steering.
-A standard RS 6 isn’t bad on this front, exactly, but it feels a bit joyless and lacklustre compared with that of a BMW M5, whereas the GT model’s wheel feels more like a Porsche’s in its feedback and precision.
+A standard RS 6 isn’t bad on this front, exactly, but it feels a bit joyless and lacklustre compared with that of a BMW M5, whereas the GT model’s wheel feels more Porsche-like in its feedback and precision.
 This isn’t a car that tolerates corners anymore, but one that relishes them.

 What we have here, then, is a car that all RS 6 fans will love.
 The old-school fanatics will love its newfound poise and passion, while the new breed will dig its outlandish look and immense soundtrack.